jundalisay/sp/content/en/research/marco-polo/travels/volume-1/book-1/chapter-37.md

 Lop is a large town at the edge of the Desert, which is called the Desert of Lop, and is situated between east and north-east.

 It belongs to the Great Kaan, and the people worship Mahommet.

-Now, such persons as propose to cross the Desert take a week’s rest in this town to refresh themselves and their cattle; and then they make ready for the journey, taking with them a month’s supply for man and beast.
+Such persons as propose to cross the Desert take a week’s rest in this town to refresh themselves and their cattle; and then they make ready for the journey, taking with them a month’s supply for man and beast.
 On quitting this city they enter the Desert.

 The length of this Desert is so great that ’tis said it would take a year and more to ride from one end of it to the other.
-And here, where its breadth is least, it takes a month to cross it. ’Tis all composed of hills and valleys of sand, and not a thing to eat is to be found on it.
+And here, where its breadth is least, it takes a month to cross it.

+’Tis all composed of hills and valleys of sand, and not a thing to eat is to be found on it.

 But after riding for a day and a night you find fresh water, enough mayhap for some 50 or 100 persons with their beasts, but not for more.

-And all across the Desert you will find water in like manner, that is to say, in some 28 places altogether you will find good water, 197but in no great quantity; and in four places also you find brackish water.{1}
+All across the Desert you will find water in like manner, that is to say, in some 28 places altogether you will find good water, but in no great quantity.

+In 4 places also you find brackish water.

 Beasts there are none; for there is nought for them to eat.

 But there is a marvellous thing related of this Desert, which is that when travellers are on the move by night, and one of them chances to lag behind or to fall asleep or the like, when he tries to gain his company again he will hear spirits talking, and will suppose them to be his comrades.

-Sometimes the spirits will call him by name; and thus shall a traveller ofttimes be led astray so that he never finds his party.
+Sometimes the spirits will call him by name.
+Thus shall a traveller ofttimes be led astray so that he never finds his party.

 In this way many have perished.